bvibber/wasmosis/README.md

 The "class ref" opaque pointer is used to validate the handle along with the cap ownership -- it's convenient to use something like a symbol address that's type-unique within the process.
 If you ask for a handle's user_data without owning it, or without a matching class_ref, you'll get NULL back.

+When done with it, use `cap_revoke` to invalidate the pointer.

 ## Ports

 Ports are indirect function references for cross-module calls.
 Given a port, you can make synchronous calls to it with some specific number of parameters (currently from 0 to 4) and a single return value, all of which are in the caps namespace.